e-r-w/angular-gael/README.md

 ## Usage

-Simply include the module in you app, and GAEL takes care of the rest.
+Simply include `'gael'` in you app, and GAEL takes care of the rest.

 GAEL works by hijacking Angular's `$exceptionHandler` and firing a GA event on top, just set and forget.